Leonidas C. Dyer: Anti-usury law

 Dyer continued his anti-usury campaign in 1914 by authoring a law that prevented banks from charging excessive interest rates on loans in Washington, D.C., which was then governed by Congress.
 Dyer believed that money lenders went after financially vulnerable people, authorizing loan contracts for unnecessary purposes.
 Dyer stated that usury was "an ancient moral crime against the poor and helpless."
 He advocated for each state to pass similar anti-usury laws.

 Advocated postal pneumatic tube system

 On March 29, 1916, Dyer spoke before a Senate Committee advocating H.R.
 10484, to fund a U.S. Postal pneumatic tube service in St. Louis.
 Under the existing service, U.S. mail was transported by compressed air vacuum tubes in the St. Louis area.
 Dyer asked the committee to extend the pneumatic tube service from two to five miles, at a cost of $50,000.
-According to Dyer, the tube extension would promote business and private citizens in East St. Louis by reducing delivery time 11 hours and 50 minutes.
+According to Dyer, the tube extension would promote business and private citizens in East St. Louis by reducing delivery time by 11 hours and 50 minutes.
 By comparison, the city of Boston had eight miles of U.S. Postal pneumatic tube service.